daxu5180/daxu5180.github.io/_pages/cv.md

 * Master of Arts in Biostatistics and Statistics, UC Berkeley, 2016-2018
 * Ph.D Student in Statistics, UC Berkeley, 2016-2018
-* Bachelor of Science in Statistics, Zhejiang University, 2012-2016
+* Chu Ko Chen Honors College, Bachelor of Science in Statistics, Zhejiang University, 2012-2016

 Work experience